nautobot/nautobot/docs/models/extras/configcontext.md

 * Tenant
 * Tag

+Configuration contexts may be managed within NetBox via the UI and/or API; they may also be managed externally to NetBox in a [Git repository](gitrepository.md) if desired.

 ## Hierarchical Rendering

 Context data is arranged hierarchically, so that data with a higher weight can be entered to override lower-weight data.
 Multiple instances of data are automatically merged by NetBox to present a single dictionary for each object.